-Intersex/disorders of sex development (DSD): Individuals born with chromosomal anomalies or ambiguous genitalia.
-In the past, medical professionals commonly assigned a male or female gender to the individual and proceeded to perform gender assignment surgeries beginning in infancy and often continuing into adolescence, before a child was able to give informed consent.
+Intersex/differences of sexual development (DSD): Individuals born with ambiguous genitalia or bodies that appear neither typically male nor female, often arising from chromosomal anomalies or ambiguous genitalia.
+In the past, medical professionals commonly assigned a male or female gender to the individual and proceeded to perform gender-affirming surgeries beginning in infancy and often continuing into adolescence, before a child was able to give informed consent.
+Formerly the medical terms “hermaphrodite” and “pseudo-hermaphrodite” were used; these terms are now considered neither acceptable nor scientifically accurate.
 The Intersex Society of North America opposes this practice of genital mutilation on infants and children.
-Intersex/ DSD is unrelated to, but often confused with, LGBTQ issues.
-Please note: the medical term “hermaphrodite” has been used in the past, but is no longer an acceptable term.

-Lesbian: A woman whose emotional, romantic, and/or physical attraction is to other women.
+Lesbian: A woman who is emotionally, romantically, and/or physically attracted to other women.
 People who are lesbians need not have had any sexual experience; it is the attraction that helps determine orientation.

 Lifestyle: A negative term often incorrectly used to describe the lives of people who are LGBTQ.
 The term is disliked because it implies that being LGBTQ is a choice.

-Out: Describes people who openly self-identify as LGBTQ in their public and/or professional lives.
+Out: Describes people who openly self-identify as LGBTQ in their private, public, and/or professional lives.

 Pansexual: A person whose emotional, romantic, and/or physical attraction is to people of all gender identities and biological sexes.
 People who are pansexual need not have had any sexual experience; it is the attraction that helps determine orientation.

-Queer: A term currently used by some people—particularly youth—to describe themselves and/or their community.
-Some value the term for its defiance, some like it because it can be inclusive of the entire community, and others find it to be an appropriate term to describe their more fluid identities.
-Traditionally a negative or pejorative term for people who are gay, “queer” is disliked by many within the LGBT community, who find it offensive.
-Due to its varying meanings, this word should only be used when self-identifying or quoting someone who self-identifies as queer (i.e. “My cousin self-identifies as genderqueer.”)
+Queer: A term used by some people—particularly youth—to describe themselves and/or their community.
+Reappropriated from its earlier negative use, the term is valued by some for its defiance, by some because it can be inclusive of the entire community, and by others who find it to be an appropriate term to describe their more fluid identities.
+Traditionally a negative or pejorative term for people who are gay, “queer” is still sometimes disliked within the LGBT community.
+Due to its varying meanings, this word should only be used when self-identifying or quoting someone who self-identifies as queer (i.e. “My cousin identifies as genderqueer.”)

 Questioning: A term used to describe those who are in a process of discovery and exploration about their sexual orientation, gender identity, gender expression, or a combination thereof.

-Sex: Refers to biological, genetic, or physical characteristics that define males and females.
-These can include genitalia, hormone levels, genes, or secondary sex characteristics.
-Sex is often compared or interchanged with gender, which is thought of as more social and less biological, though there is some considerable overlap.
+Sex: Refers to anatomical, physiological, genetic, or physical attributes that define if a person is male, female, or intersex.
+These include genitalia, gonads, hormone levels, hormone receptors, chromosomes, genes, and secondary sex characteristics.
+Sex is often confused or interchanged with gender, which is thought of as more social and less biological, though there is some considerable overlap.

-Sexual orientation: Emotional, romantic, or sexual feelings toward other people.
-People who are straight experience these feelings primarily for people of the opposite sex.
-People who are gay or lesbian experience these feelings primarily for people of the same sex, people who are bisexual experience these feelings for people of both sexes, and people who are asexual experience no sexual attraction at all.
-Other terms include (but are not limited to) pansexual and polysexual.
+Sexualorientation: Emotional, romantic, or sexual feelings toward other people.
+People who are straight experience these feelings primarily for people of a different gender than their own.
+People who are gay or lesbian experience these feelings primarily for people of the same gender; people who are bisexual experience these feelings for people of different genders, though not always at the same time, and people who are asexual experience no sexual attraction at all.
+Other terms include pansexual and polysexual.
 Sexual orientation is part of the human condition, while sexual behavior involves the choices one makes in acting on one’s sexual orientation.
-One can have sex with someone and even have children, but that doesn’t necessarily define or align with their sexual orientation.
-Many LGB people have first married an opposite-sex partner and had children with them, sometimes out of a sense of obligation or cultural expectation, before coming out as gay or lesbian.
-It is important to remember that one’s sexual activity does not define who one is with regard to one’s sexual orientation; it is the attraction that helps determine orientation.
+One’s sexual activity does not define who one is with regard to one’s sexual orientation; it is the attraction that helps determine orientation.

-Transgender: A term describing the state of a person’s gender identity which does not necessarily match their assigned sex at birth.
+Transgender: Sometime shortened to “trans.”
+A term describing a person’s gender identity that does not necessarily match their assigned sex at birth.
 Other terms commonly used are “female to male” (FTM), “male to female” (MTF), and “genderqueer.”
-Transgender people may or may not decide to alter their bodies hormonally and/or surgically to match their gender identity (also referred to as “transsexual.”)
+Transgender people may or may not decide to alter their bodies hormonally and/or surgically to match their gender identity.
 This word is also used as a broad umbrella term to describe those who transcend conventional expectations of gender identity or expression.
 Like any umbrella term, many different groups of people with different histories and experiences are often included within the greater transgender community—such groups include, but are certainly not limited to, people who identify as transsexual, genderqueer, gender variant, gender diverse, and androgynous.